LASR

 LASR Fundamental Analysis

-Revenue is on a strong growth trajectory, with Q4 2025 revenue reaching $81.185 million, representing a substantial 71.35% year-over-year increase.
-This acceleration is clear when examining the sequential quarterly trend from Q1 2025 ($51.668M) to Q4 2025, indicating robust demand, particularly in its core Aerospace & Defense segment, which contributed $56.3 million in the latest period.
-The company remains unprofitable on a net income basis, reporting a Q4 2025 net loss of $4.909 million, but this marks a significant improvement from a $24.962 million loss in Q4 2024.
-Gross margin has recovered impressively to 30.74% in Q4 2025 from a severely depressed 2.39% a year ago, signaling a dramatic turnaround in operational efficiency and pricing power.
-The balance sheet is solid, with a strong current ratio of 3.79 and a very low debt-to-equity ratio of 0.16, indicating minimal financial leverage and ample liquidity.
-The company generated positive free cash flow of $12.298 million on a trailing twelve-month basis and $15.93 million in Q4 2025 alone, demonstrating an improving ability to fund operations internally.
-However, return on equity remains deeply negative at -10.35%, reflecting the cumulative net losses, though the trend is improving sharply from the -11.53% ROE seen in the prior year's quarter.
+nLIGHT's revenue trajectory shows a strong recovery and acceleration.
+For Q4 2025, revenue was $81.185 million, representing a substantial 71.35% year-over-year growth.
+This marks a significant sequential improvement from the deep revenue contraction seen in Q4 2024 ($47.381 million) and indicates a powerful rebound in its core markets, particularly Aerospace & Defense, which generated $56.3 million in the latest quarter.
+The company remains unprofitable on a net income basis, reporting a Q4 2025 net loss of $4.909 million, which translates to an EPS of -$0.10.
+However, this represents a dramatic improvement from the Q4 2024 net loss of $24.962 million (EPS -$0.52).
+Gross margin has recovered robustly to 30.74% in Q4 2025 from a severely depressed 2.39% a year ago, signaling much-improved pricing power and operational efficiency, though it remains below typical industry levels for profitable semiconductor laser peers.
+The balance sheet is a source of strength, with a very low debt-to-equity ratio of 0.16 and a robust current ratio of 3.79, indicating ample liquidity.
+The company generated positive free cash flow of $12.298 million on a TTM basis and $15.93 million in Q4 2025 alone, a critical turnaround from negative cash flow periods, suggesting it is moving towards self-sustaining operations.
+Return on equity remains negative at -10.35%, reflecting the company's current unprofitability, but the trend is improving.

 Quarterly Revenue